TejasSingh29/eCommerce-follow-along/README.md

 2.Next we will display the address user selected to deliver.
 3.We will display the total value of the cart.
 4.We will have an place order button at the bottom.

+## Steps for Milestone 25📝
+You need to create an endpoint that will receive the products, user, address details You will get the mail of the user using that you need to retrive the _id of the user For each product the order will be different with same address using order schema you created earlier you will store order details in mongodb order collection